harishappana-git/vmss-node/README.md

 # AI Distributed Training Stack Explorer

-An interactive 3D visualisation that helps you reason about the full distributed training stack used by GPU-accelerated AI workloads.
-Adjust dataset size, batch size, GPU count, and server nodes to see how CUDA components (threads, warps, blocks, grids) and the broader distributed architecture change.
-Click any element to zoom in and inspect finer execution levels.
+An interactive explorer for understanding how distributed AI workloads map from dataset scale down to CUDA execution units.
+Adjust dataset size, batch size, GPU count, and server nodes to watch the hierarchy respond.
+Click any element to zoom in and keep the surrounding context visible, or switch to a sunburst treemap for an information-dense overview.
+Export the generated topology for offline study.

 ## Tech stack

-- [React](https://react.dev/) + [Vite](https://vitejs.dev/) for fast interactive UI development
+- [React](https://react.dev/) + [Vite](https://vitejs.dev/) for the reactive UI shell
-- [react-three-fiber](https://docs.pmnd.rs/react-three-fiber/getting-started/introduction) and [Three.js](https://threejs.org/) for 3D scene management
+- [react-three-fiber](https://docs.pmnd.rs/react-three-fiber/getting-started/introduction) / [Three.js](https://threejs.org/) for layered 3D scene composition
-- [@react-three/drei](https://github.com/pmndrs/drei) utilities for camera control, labels, and lighting helpers
+- [D3 hierarchy utilities](https://github.com/d3/d3-hierarchy) for the sunburst treemap layout

 ## Getting started